 \section{Hyper-Hermitian and Hyper-K\"ahlerian Weyl Double Copy}

-In the present section we study a certain class of hyper-Hermitian metrics called elementary states.
-After some preliminary material on the Weyl double copy, we introduce the definitions of the elementary states.
-We apply the Weyl double copy to perform a systematic analysis of the double ans single copies of these elementary states.
+In the present section, we study a certain class of hyper-Hermitian metrics called elementary states.
+After some preliminary material on the Weyl double copy, we introduce useful definitions.
+We apply the Weyl double copy to perform a systematic analysis of the double and single copies of these elementary states.